 If rolling out and dragging hoses around (and then rolling them back up), and then timing and shifting sprinklers around to ensure every area is watered is not how you want to spend your time, an automated irrigation system may be just the answer!

-Again, unless you have a small yard, and some extra helping hands for all digging, along with knowledge of sprinkler head types, proper spacing, etc., or unless you’re a licensed irrigator yourself, it is highly recommended that you hire a professional licensed irrigation contractor to design and install your system.
+Again, unless you have a small yard and some extra helping hands for digging–along with knowledge of sprinkler head types, proper spacing, etc.–or unless you’re a licensed irrigator yourself, it is highly recommended that you hire a professional licensed irrigation contractor to design and install your system.